Dherse/typst-glossary/example/example.typ

     (key: "unamur", short: "UNamur", long: "Université de Namur"), ))

-There are many Belgian university, like @kuleuven and @ulb.
+There are many Belgian universities, like @kuleuven and @ulb.
 When repeating their names, they won't show as a long version: @kuleuven, @ulb.
 But we can still force them to be long using the `gloss` function: #gloss("kuleuven", long: true).
 We can also force them to be short: #gloss("kuleuven", short: true).
 Finally, we can make them plural using the `suffix` parameter: #gloss("kuleuven", suffix: "s") or using the additional `supplement` onto the `ref`: @kuleuven[s].

 #pagebreak()
 #set page(numbering: "1")